NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/thunder-snare.md

 trait03: "mechanical"
 trait04: "snare"
 trait05: "trap"
-trait06: "common"
+trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 2
 weight:
 value: "6"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "The snare makes a thunderous noise when a creature enters the snare's square, which can be heard up to 1,000 feet away.
-The creature must attempt a DC 18 Fortitude check saving throw.  * * *  **Critical Success** The target is unaffected.  **Success** The target is deafened until the end of its next turn.  **Failure** As success, and the target also takes 1 sonic damage.  **Critical Failure** As success, and the target also takes 1d4 sonic damage.  * * *  **Craft Requirements** 1 lesser thunderstone"
+The creature must attempt a DC 18 Fortitude check saving throw.  * * *  **Critical Success** The target is unaffected.\
+  \  **Success** The target is deafened until the end of its next turn.  **Failure** As success, and the target also takes 1 sonic damage.  **Critical Failure** As success, and the target also takes 1d4 sonic damage.  * * *  **Craft Requirements** 1 lesser thunderstone"
 powerTitle1:
 actionEconomy1:
 type1: